 Dr Sophie King-Hill is a Senior Fellow in the Health Services Management Centre, University of Birmingham, UK.
-She teaches on the NHS Leadership Academy award in Senior Healthcare Leadership and the MSc in Healthcare Leadership.
-Her research interests encompass policy evaluation, learning, transfer and success, sexual behaviours in children and young people and controversial issues.
+She teaches on the MSc in Healthcare Leadership.
+This encompasses the exploration of leadership and values and how organisations live the values that they embed and what conflicts there are surrounding this.
+Her research interests encompass policy evaluation, learning, transfer and success, sexual behaviours, relationships and sex education, controversial issues and LGBTQ+ communities.

 Sophie has carried out research relating to sexual behaviours and sexualities form a number of perspectives.
 She currently holds research projects focussing upon assessing sexual behaviours, sibling sexual abuse, researcher well-being, sexual harassment, youth voice and participatory research and co-design with diverse groups.